Phi Alpha Theta (PAT)

 We are an honor society that promotes historical study, research, and teaching by bringing students and historians together for intellectual and social exchanges.
 To these ends, the History Department at the University of Houston has two chapters of the organization: an undergraduate chapter--Phi Alpha Theta--and a graduate chapter--Phi Alpha Theta--Zeta Kappa.
 We work jointly on fundraising and have some events together, but each chapter also sponsors their own social events.

-Both the undergraduate and graduate chapters are advised by Dr. Bailey Stone
+Both the undergraduate and graduate chapters are advised by Mark Goldberg

 - Fall Luncheon, held in the department